 The Department of Emergency Medicine Medical Toxicology Fellowship uses a combination of didactic teaching, bedside consultation, and Poison Center consultation to meet the core of its educational goals and prepare Fellows for Board Certification.

-The Medical Toxicology Fellowship Program is a two-year training program for physicians who are already qualified in a primary specialty recognized by the American Board of Medical Specialties.
-The program is designed to prepare the fellow for board certification in medical toxicology.
+The Medical Toxicology Fellowship Program is a two-year training program for physicians who have completed a U.S. residency in Emergency Medicine.
+We unfortunately cannot accept fellows who are on a visa or who trained in a non-U.S. residency.
+The program prepares the fellow for board certification in medical toxicology.
 The goals of the fellowship are to provide an excellent experience in a broad range of areas related to medical toxicology and to facilitate in-depth training in an area of emphasis chosen by the fellow.
 Major areas of emphasis include acute care medical toxicology, occupational and environmental toxicology and public health/health policy issues in toxicology.
 Within a chosen area of emphasis, training prepares the fellow for future leadership in related research, education and policymaking.

-Competency and board qualification are achieved through ongoing clinical teaching, topical reviews and formal curriculum.
+Fellows achieve competency and board qualification through ongoing clinical teaching, topical reviews and formal curriculum.

 Where do our fellowship graduates go after fellowship at OHSU/Oregon Poison Center?

 About 2/3 of our graduates go on to teaching jobs in academic departments throughout the country, including four who have become Poison Center Medical Directors.
 The other 1/3 have taken community medicine jobs in their primary specialty (emergency medicine) and remain active in bedside toxicology and/or Poison Centers.
 Here is a map of where they’ve gone.